gmandhy/plagiarism-checker/src/ReadMe.md

-# Plagiarism Checker (Java, JavaFX, NLP)
+# Similarity Report Generator (Java, JavaFX, NLP)

-This project implements a multi-stage plagiarism detection system using Natural Language Processing (NLP) techniques.
+This project implements a plagiarism detection system using Natural Language Processing (NLP) techniques.
 It provides both a command-line interface (CLI) and a JavaFX graphical application.
 The checker analyzes two documents using semantic and lexical similarity methods and produces a detailed HTML report including matched phrases and a semantic heatmap.

 ---